COVID-19 (Coronavirus Updates)

 For the health and safety of our students, faculty and staff and to minimize the spread of COVID-19, Panola College is adjusting its spring schedule and approach:

-Classes WILL resume on Monday, March 30, unless circumstances change.
-Most classes will be online.
-Hands-on labs and clinicals will be modified to ensure social distancing and enhanced hygiene.
-More information will be provided later next week from instructors via email and Canvas.
+Classes resumed on Monday, March 30.
+Most classes moved to online.
+Hands-on labs and clinicals are being modified to ensure social distancing and enhanced hygiene.
+More information will be provided from instructors via email and Canvas.

-- No classes will be held online or in person, March 23 – 27, and the College will be closed to non-residence students and the public.
+- No classes were held online or in person, March 23 – 27.

-- Charlie’s Bistro and the Panola Café will be closed to the public for the remainder of the semester.
+- Charlie’s Bistro and the Panola Café will be closed to the public until further notice.

 - All staff should communicate with their supervisor concerning their timeline for returning to work, either remotely or on campus.

-- All events and activities on campus through May 10 are canceled.
+- All events and activities on campus through the end of May are canceled.

 - Students that are scheduled to take a test in the Assessment Center will be notified with rescheduled dates.